-- 12.3.6.
-The FW contractor is allowed to delete returned ortho images from FTP as soon as the status in G4CAP OIRTN monitor module change to "Downloaded/OK".
-However the FW contractor shall keep the ortho data until notice from the JRC. - 12.3.7.
-Returned ortho imagery shall follow below mentioned rules: - Format: uncompressed GeoTiff (.TIF) or standard Erdas IMAGINE HFA (.IMG) format.
+- 12.3.6 The FW contractor is allowed to delete returned ortho images from FTP as soon as the status in GCAP OIRTN monitor module change to "Downloaded/OK".
+However the FW contractor shall keep the ortho data until notice from the JRC. - 12.3.7 Returned ortho imagery shall follow below mentioned rules: - Format: uncompressed GeoTiff (.TIF) or standard Erdas IMAGINE HFA (.IMG) format.
 Compressed formats like ECW, MrSID will not be accepted. - Be referenced to a validated Coordinate Reference System (CRS)12.
 It is strongly recommended to use the official national reference coordinate system. - To contain all source bands, in original band order. - To be in original radiometry (i.e. number of bytes/pixel), without histogram stretching. - In case source imagery has been delivered as a BUNDLE product, return ortho imagery as a BUNDLE product.
-In case source imagery has been delivered as PANSHARPENED product, return ortho imagery as PANSHARPENED product.
-In case MS administration created own PANSHARPENED product, it will be accepted as valid OIR only if it preserves the original radiometry of the delivered source BUNDLE.
+In case source imagery has been delivered as http://en.wikipedia.org/wiki/Ftp

-11 http://en.wikipedia.org/wiki/Ftp

-12 Validated CRS is an by national or regional institutions officially authorized CRS.
-It should be double checked to be same as LPIS QA ortho return CRS (see gml ETS reporting packages, and G4CAP_campaign results 'Other issues').
+&lt;sup>12 Validated CRS is an by national or regional institutions officially authorized CRS.
+It should be double checked to be same as LPIS QA ortho return CRS (see gml ETS reporting packages, and G4CAP campaign results 'Other issues').